 I use OneNote as it syncs across my devices which I can refer to at any time!
-Also, since it is in cloud, safely kept away.
-I don’t have to worry about losing it like the hardbound notebooks I used back in college.
+Also, since it is in the cloud, safely kept away.
+I don't have to worry about losing it like the hardbound notebooks I used back in college.

 Read the FAQs

 The Udemy course does not cover every nook and cranny of a particular service that AWS offers.
-Although it does its best to do so, and it does deliver, questions on the exam are based on nuances which one can be oblivious to by just studying from the videos.
+Although it does its best to do so, and it does deliver, questions on the exam are based on nuances that one can be oblivious to by just studying from the videos.
 Solution?
 Read the FAQs.
-I recommend reading the following FAQs at least (open them in a new tab) -
+I recommend reading the following FAQs at least (open them in a new tab) :-

 - Compute: EC2, EC2 AutoScaling, Elastic Beanstalk, Lambda, and ELB

 - Storage: S3, EBS, EFS, Glacier, Snowball, Backup and Restore, and Storage Gateway

 - Database: Amazon Aurora, RDS, DynamoDB, and ElastiCache